sdi and ip broadcasting

 Why should broadcasters prefer IP Technology over SDI?

 The advantages of IP technology over SDI—such as flexibility, cost-effectiveness, remote capabilities, and interoperability—make it an increasingly attractive option for broadcasters.
-In fact, embracing IP technology not only enhances operational efficiency but also prepares broadcasters for the future of media live production and distribution.
+In fact, embracing IP technology not only enhances operational efficiency but also prepares broadcasters for the future of media live TV production and distribution.

 Is IP always better than SDI Broadcasting?